Furnace Repair Checklist

 - Locate the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

 - With one hand, quickly flip the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” leave it alone and call a team member from Vogts Heating & Air at 208-621-0129 right away.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and call a team member from Vogts Heating & Air at 208-621-0129 right away.

 Regardless of your furnace’s age or brand, it has at minimum one standard wall switch located on or by it.